Demonstrating that you have read the major writers and acknowledging their ideas is a fundamental skill of academic work.

 There are two common methods of referencing in history.
 These are:

 In-text referencing: where the Author and Year of publication are identified in the essay and a list of References which have been cited are placed at the end of the essay.
-Examples of this style are Monash Harvard; APA; MHRA; Chicago and MLA.
+Examples of this style are Harvard; APA 7th; Chicago 17th (B); and MLA.

 Footnote referencing: where a number is allocated to each reference which is usually listed in full at the bottom of the page or section.
 A bibliography is usually added at the end of the work which includes all the works read rather than just those cited.
-Examples of this style are MHRA; Chicago and MLA.
+Examples of this style include Chicago 17th (A).

 Traditionally the footnote style has been preferred in the humanities as it is less disruptive to the flow of writing.

-In History it is recommended that students use the Essay writing guide for citing and referencing where examples of the 2 methods are described.
-For more detailed information and plenty of referencing examples refer to the relevant tab of the Citing and Referencing library guide.
+In History it is recommended that students use the Essay writing guide for citing and referencing where examples of the two methods are described.
+For more detailed information and plenty of referencing examples refer to the relevant tab of the Citing and Referencing Library Guide.

 Keeping track of what you have read for the different subjects, from a variety of sources can be time-consuming.